barrie-cork/thesis-swarm/project_docs/architecture/feature_implementation.md

    - Create custom tags with colors
    - Apply tags to search results
    - Filter results by tag
+   - **In Phase 2, Lead Reviewers will have controls to resolve tagging conflicts if multiple reviewers disagree.**

 2. **Note Taking**
    - Add notes to search results